xh3210578/bee-docs/docs/installation/manual.md

 Now your node will begin to request chunks of data that fall within your *radius of responsibilty* - data that you will then serve to other p2p clients running in the swarm.
 Your node will then begin to respond to requests for these chunks from other peers, for which you will soon be rewarded in BZZ.

 :::tip Incentivisation
 In Swarm, storing chunks of data, serving and forwarding them to other nodes earns you rewards!
-Read about incentives in [SWAP](/docs/advanced/swap) for more info.
+Follow this guide to learn how to regularly [cashout](/docs/using-bee/cashout) cheques other nodes send you in return for your services, so that you can get your gBZZ!
 :::

 Your Bee client has now generated an elliptic curve keypair similar to an Ethereum wallet.
 These are stored in your [data directory](/docs/working-with-bee/configuration#--data-dir), in the `keys` folder.